terminalpp/terminalpp/helpers/README.md

 #### `NOT_IMPLEMENTED` and `UNREACHABLE`

 These are convenience macros that can be inserted into respective code paths.
-They simply throw `helpers::Exception` with appropriate textual description.
+They simply throw `Exception` with appropriate textual description.

 > This should better be its own exceptions?

 ### Assertions

 Instead of `c` style `assert`, the macro `ASSERT` which uses the exceptions mechanism is provided.
 The `ASSERT` macro takes the condition as an argument and can be followed by help message using the standard `<<` `std::ostream` operator.
-If it fails, the `helpers::AssertionError` exception is thrown:
+If it fails, the `AssertionError` exception is thrown:

     ASSERT(x == y) << "x and y are not the same, ouch - x: " << x << ", y: " << y;